 Current processing concessions (Aitik K nr 1-5) encompass the entire area where mining in the Aitik and Salmijärvi pits is planned according to the present LOMP.
 Additional mining concessions over the Aitik East area will be required in the future to be able to extract the complete mineral reserves.
-According to the current environmental permit for the Aitik operations (partial verdict from the land- and environmental court October 3rd 2014 in case M3092-12, in all material respects established by the supreme land- and environmental court January 22nd 2016) Boliden Mineral AB is allowed to mine and concentrate up to 45 Mton ore/year.
+According to the current environmental permit for the Aitik operations (partial verdict from the land- and environmental court October 3rd 2014 in case M3092-12, in all material respects established by the supreme land- and environmental court January 22nd 2016 in case M10031-14) Boliden Mineral AB is allowed to mine and concentrate up to 45 Mton ore/year.
 The permit is limited in time, in that the permitted amount of deposited waste rock has been calculated to be reached during year 2023.
-The work with the application for the next environmental permit, which is planned to be submitted to the land and environmental court in the beginning of year 2020, has started.
+The work with the application for the next environmental permit, which is planned to be submitted to the land and environmental court in the summer of year 2021, is ongoing.
+Boliden has performed studies that show that it is technically feasible to continue to raise the dams of the current tailings pond until year 2043.
+Due to the complexity of these investigations, they have not yet been updated to include tailings generated according to the entire present LOMP.
+This has been considered in the reserve classification.